geeksdevelop/translate/README.md

 ```

 ## Update translations
-To update the method will be used `updateTranslate(locale, type, value)`
+To update, the method to be used is `updateTranslate(locale, type, value)`
 ```php
 $post->updateTranslate($locale, $type, $value);
 ```